2

 who are uncomfortable with attempts at logical rigor would call me a legalist, and some who are a bit inflexible might call me wishy-washy.

-(Admittedly, I can be slow to come to a decision.)
+That observation is not unfounded.
+I can be slow to come to a decision, and can often see multiple sides to an issue, or recognize people's differing approaches.
 Seeing my idealism, some characterize me as impractical; perhaps so,

-but what's practical depends on the goals that inspire you.
+but what's practical depends on the goals.
 I'm comfortable with who I am, at least to the extent that I don't

 mind hearing honest, well-meant criticism--or moderate ribbing.
 And I'm grateful that I am able to surround myself with others who pretty